Andy Slaughter: In government

-He was appointed Parliamentary Private Secretary (PPS) to Stephen Ladyman MP, Minister of State for the Department for Transport and served from November 2005 to June 2007.
-In June 2007, he was appointed PPS to Lord Malloch-Brown, Minister of State at the Foreign and Commonwealth Office, and also served as PPS to Lord Digby Jones, Minister of State at the Foreign and Commonwealth Office and Department for Business, Enterprise and Regulatory Reform, and between July 2007 and October 2008.
+He was appointed Parliamentary private secretary (PPS) to Stephen Ladyman MP, Minister of State for the Department for Transport and served from November 2005 to June 2007.
+In June 2007, he was appointed PPS to Lord Malloch-Brown, Minister of State at the Foreign, Commonwealth and Development Office, and also served as PPS to Digby, Lord Jones, Minister of State at the Foreign, Commonwealth and Development Office and Department for Business, Enterprise and Regulatory Reform, and between July 2007 and October 2008.

-On 27 January 2009, he resigned his PPS role as he opposed the Government's plans for a third runway at Heathrow Airport.
+Slaughter also campaigned against the expansion of Heathrow Airport during his time in Government.
+On 27 January 2009, he resigned his PPS role as he opposed the Government's plans for a third runway at Heathrow.

 In opposition

 In October 2010, Slaughter was invited to join the Labour frontbench as Shadow Justice Minister.
 Slaughter served as the lead shadow minister opposing the Legal Aid, Sentencing and Punishment of Offenders Act 2012 and the Justice and Security Act 2012.
 He resigned in June 2016, citing concerns over Jeremy Corbyn's leadership.
 He supported Owen Smith in the 2016 Labour Party leadership election.

 Slaughter was appointed as Shadow Minister for Housing in October 2016; however he was sacked from the frontbench in June 2017 after he voted in favour of an amendment to the Queen's Speech which called on the UK to remain in the European Single Market, in defiance of the Labour whip.

 In the November 2021 British shadow cabinet reshuffle, he became the new Shadow Solicitor General.

-On 15 November 2023, Slaughter voted for an SNP amendment to the King's Speech, demanding an immediate ceasefire in Gaza, contrary to the Labour Party's official stance to support HM Government line on the Gaza war.
+On 15 November 2023, Slaughter voted for an SNP amendment to the King's Speech, demanding an immediate ceasefire in Gaza, contrary to the Labour Party's official stance to support HM Government line on the Gaza War.
 He was dismissed by Sir Keir Starmer from his position as Shadow Solicitor General.

+Return to government

+Slaughter was re-elected in the 2024 general election.
+In July 2026, he was appointed to the new government as Solicitor General for England and Wales in the Ministry of Justice by Andy Burnham.